isomerpages/pmo-carbonmarketcoop/_faq/Project Development and Application.md

 Agreement (IA) be sold?</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>ITMOs authorised under Singapore’s IAs must first be sold or transferred
-an to <a href="https://www.carbonmarkets-cooperation.gov.sg/participation-criteria/" rel="noopener noreferrer nofollow" target="_blank">Eligible Entities</a>.
+to <a href="https://www.carbonmarkets-cooperation.gov.sg/participation-criteria/" rel="noopener noreferrer nofollow" target="_blank">Eligible Entities</a>.
 Once the ITMOs have met the Eligible Entity criteria, they can be sold domestically or internationally.
 Besides the Singapore Government, other demand sources include Singapore carbon tax-liable companies and other sectoral compliance schemes such as CORSIA.</p>
-<p>&nbsp;Sellers who are interested to be connected to carbon-tax liable
+<p>Sellers who are interested to be connected to carbon-tax liable companies
-companies in Singapore may register their interest with the <a href="https://go.gov.sg/scma-eoi" rel="noopener noreferrer nofollow" target="_blank">Singapore Carbon Market Association (SCMA)</a>.</p>
+in Singapore may register their interest with the <a href="https://go.gov.sg/scma-eoi" rel="noopener noreferrer nofollow" target="_blank">Singapore Carbon Market Association (SCMA)</a>.</p>
-<p>&nbsp;The government issues Requests for Proposals (RFPs) to purchase
+<p>The government issues Requests for Proposals (RFPs) to purchase ITMOs.
-ITMOs.
 These opportunities are publicised on GeBIZ, and interested sellers can register for an account <a href="https://www.gebiz.gov.sg/ptn/gtpregistration/signup.xhtml" rel="noopener noreferrer nofollow" target="_blank">here</a>.
 You are also encouraged to submit your company details at this <a href="https://form.gov.sg/6826b231b6888482cfdec92f" rel="noopener noreferrer nofollow" target="_blank">form</a> to be kept informed of future RFP opportunities.</p>
 </div>